 ANNUAL FILE WAIVER, FORMAT MODIFICATION, and EXTENSION REQUESTS

-Payors may apply for annual file waivers (COMAR 10.25.06.17A) to seek exemption from reporting one or all files for the entire year or reporting quarter; format modifications (COMAR 10.25.06.17B) to request variances on threshold requirements or field lengths; and extensions (COMAR 10.25.06.16) to seek a delay in the submission deadline.
+Reporting entities may apply for annual file waivers (COMAR 10.25.06.17A) to seek exemption from reporting one or all files for the entire year or reporting quarter; format modifications (COMAR 10.25.06.17B) to request variances on threshold requirements or field lengths; and extensions (COMAR 10.25.06.16) to seek a delay in the submission deadline.
 All requests must be submitted via the MCDB Portal.
 For further instructions, see MCDB Portal Instructions in Appendix D. The MHCC staff assesses each payor’s request(s) based on that payor’s particular circumstances.
 Payors must provide detailed explanations and plans for remediation for each request.

 Typically, annual file waivers are only provided if the payor is able to document that they do not meet the reporting threshold or that the regulations do not apply to them.
 Extension requests will be considered only as exceptions and in the case of extraordinary circumstances.

-Payors are reminded to submit format modification requests only for those data elements that have an assigned threshold value.
-It is important that payors reference the MCDB Data Quality Reports (DQR) before submitting their data element and modified threshold requests.
+Reporting entities are reminded to submit format modification requests only for those data elements that have an assigned threshold value.
+It is important that Reporting entities reference the MCDB Data Quality Reports (DQR) before submitting their data element and modified threshold requests.
 The DQRs will be provided within the MCDB Portal and are designed to provide payors with a comparison of information reported and threshold values assigned, as well as detailed changes in key measures including total number of recipients, services, and payments from the previous submission.
-Payors are encouraged to respond to the DQRs on the MCDB Portal with feedback related to their data submission.
+Reporting entities are encouraged to respond to the DQRs on the MCDB Portal with feedback related to their data submission.
 Values labeled as “Unknown” or “Not Coded” do not contribute to meeting required threshold values.
 In the event that your submission includes enough of these values that it would fail to meet the required threshold, please request a format modification for these fields.
 Submissions that do not meet the specific thresholds listed in the DSM File Record Layout Guide will be rejected unless a format modification was obtained.

 FORMATTING NOTES